openwms/org.openwms.common.comm.osip/README.md

 The overall integration architecture is shown below.
 The entry point is the `inboundAdapter` that is connected to a `TcpNetServerConnectionFactory` (not shown) and forwards incoming telegrams to the `inboundChannel`.
 A first transformer (`telegramTransformer`) terminates the ASCII string and converts into a Spring [Message](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/messaging/Message.html).
-This is done with support of the appropriate `MessageMapper` that should exist for each telegram type.
-For instance the [TimesyncTelegramMapper](src/main/java/org/openwms/common/comm/osip/synq/tcp/TimesyncTelegramMapper.java) knows best how to transform from a String into a [TimesyncRequest](src/main/java/org/openwms/common/comm/osip/synq/TimesyncRequest.java).
+This is done with support of the appropriate `MessageMapper` that must exist for each telegram type.
+For instance the [TimesyncTelegramMapper](src/main/java/org/openwms/common/comm/osip/synq/tcp/TimesyncTelegramMapper.java) knows best how to transform a String into a [TimesyncRequest](src/main/java/org/openwms/common/comm/osip/synq/TimesyncRequest.java).
 After the telegram is transformed into a valid message type the generic
 [`messageRouter`](src/main/java/org/openwms/common/comm/router/CommonMessageRouter.java) picks up the right queue and activates the proper `ServiceActivator`.
 Notice that the service activators queue name is built on the fly and follows a naming convention.
 This is one aspect to support requirements NR003.